NordicSemiconductor/pc-nrfconnect-npm/doc/docs/profiling_battery.md

 Use the {{app_name}} together with the [nPM1300 Evaluation Kit (EK)](https://docs.nordicsemi.com/bundle/ug_npm1300_ek/page/UG/nPM1300_EK/intro.html) or the nPM1304 Evaluation Kit (EK) to profile your battery and generate a battery model.

+Once the battery model is extracted, you only need the PMIC and the SoC (or SiP) in your application to do fuel gauging.

 ## Prerequisites

 Depending on the EK you are using: